Artificial insemination: Intracervical

 When performed at home without the presence of a professional, aiming the sperm in the vagina at the neck of the cervix may be more difficult to achieve and the effect may be to 'flood' the vagina with semen, rather than to target it specifically at the entrance to the cervix.
 This procedure is sometimes referred to as 'intravaginal insemination' (IVI).
-Sperm supplied by a sperm bank will be frozen and must be allowed to thaw before insemination.
-The sealed end of the straw itself must be cut off and the open end of the straw is usually fixed straight on to the tip of the syringe, allowing the contents to be drawn into the syringe.
-Sperm from more than one straw can generally be used in the same syringe.
-Where fresh semen is used, this must be allowed to liquefy before inserting it into the syringe, or alternatively, the syringe may be back-loaded.